Drabble/TWEB-Labo2-Poll/README.md

 MongoDB version 3.4.0

-You also need to set up two environement variables, the first one to point to your MongoDB instance, the second one is used as the secret used for generating the JWT (Json Web Token).
+You also need to set up two environement variables, the first one to point to your MongoDB instance, the second one is required as the secret used for generating the JWT (Json Web Token).
 This can be done:

 For Mac/Linux users